UniMath/agda-unimath/src/group-theory/minkowski-multiplication-commutative-monoids.lagda.md

         commutative-minkowski-mul-leq-Commutative-Monoid M B A)
 ```

-### Minkowski multiplication on a commutative monoid is a commutative monoid
+### Minkowski multiplication on subsets of a commutative monoid is a commutative monoid

 ```agda
 module _